 While the Center for International Programs (CIP) strives to provide detailed information, processes and forms online, we understand that you may still have questions or concerns you wish to discuss with an advisor.
-The CIP offers walk-in advising and private appointments to assist Humboldt State University international students with immigration-related concerns.
+The CIP offers private appointments to assist Humboldt State University international students with immigration-related concerns.

 Private appointments must be scheduled at least one day in advance.

 To schedule a private appointment with Megan Mefford, please use this link.
 You can also schedule appointments by calling 707-826-4142 or visit the front desk receptionist at the College of Extended Education & Global Engagement (CEEGE), located in the Student and Business Services (SBS) Building, on the second floor, room 211.